view-io/postman/README.md

 ## License

-View software is licensed under the [Fair Core License (FCL)](https://fcl.dev/) with graduation to an Apache 2.0 license.
+View software is licensed under the [Fair Core License (FCL)](https://fcl.dev/) with graduation after two years to an Apache 2.0 license.
+Use of the software requires acceptance of the license terms found in the file `LICENSE.md`.

 ## Feedback and Issues